Monster twister takes 10 relatives from 1 Alabama family

 BEAUREGARD, Ala.
-(AP) — Two cousins have a hard time counting all the relatives they lost to a tornado that wiped out a rural community in Alabama.
+(AP) — Cousins Cordarrly Jones and Demetria Jones have a hard time counting all the relatives they lost to a monster tornado that wiped out a rural community in Alabama.

-Cordarrly Jones and Demetria Jones say their grandparents, an uncle and seven cousins are all gone.
-They are stunned by the loss and worried about still more family members who are hospitalized.
-They say just about everyone in the area near tiny Beauregard was related.
+Their grandparents, 89-year-old Jimmy Jones and 83-year-old Mary Louise Jones, were killed in their home on a two-lane road where most everyone shares family ties.

-The deadliest U.S. tornado in nearly six years killed at least 23 people.
-The youngest victim was 6, the oldest 89.
+The couple’s son Emmanuel Jones, a 53-year-old uncle to the cousins, is gone too.
+Also dead, they said, were seven cousins by both blood and marriage: Eric Jamal Stenson, 38; Florel Tate Stenson; 63; Henry Lewis Stenson; 65; James Henry Tate, 86; Tresia Robinson, 62; Raymond Robinson Jr., 63; and Maggie Delight Robinson, 57.

 Most Read Nation & World Stories